US joins global study on embracing tradition in danger

-The study, recently published in the journal Nature Scientific Reports, has revealed that people who most agree with statements such as “Traditions are the foundation of a healthy society and should be respected” also tend to support a stricter pattern of personal precautionary behaviour against the pandemic.
+A recent study published in the journal Nature Scientific Reports has found that individuals who strongly believe in traditional values and respect for traditions are more likely to support strict precautionary measures against the COVID-19 pandemic.
+The study was conducted in 27 countries, with the participation of the University of Seville and the department of Anthropology at the University of California Los Angeles (UCLA).

-Previous studies had already indicated a link between greater traditionalism and increased attention to the possibility of external threats.
-In these studies, psychological traditionalism was measured by the researchers as an aggregated variable based on participants' responses to a series of questions about their assessment of traditions or their refusal to agree with statements of the type “People should challenge social traditions in order to move society forward”.
-In other words, they were in favour of tradition before other values.
+Earlier researches had already suggested a connection between greater traditionalism and a higher level of awareness regarding external threats.
+These studies measured psychological traditionalism as an overall variable based on the participants' answers to a set of questions regarding their evaluation of traditions or their disagreement with statements such as "People should challenge social traditions to advance society."
+In short, they preferred traditional values over other values.

 Distrust of science hid the effect

-The recent results of the international study, indicating a link between traditionalism and precautionary measures against the pandemic, may seem counter-intuitive.
-After all, in several high-profile cases, the communities most opposed to following the public health recommendations were in fact very traditionalist or conservative communities (such as in the United States, or certain ultra-orthodox religious communities).
-The study also revealed that on occasion traditionalism is accompanied by a distrust of science or by a different orientation regarding economic and social priorities.
+While the link between traditionalism and precautionary measures against the pandemic may seem counter-intuitive based on high-profile cases of resistance to public health recommendations in some traditionalist or conservative communities, the recent international study found that individuals who strongly value traditions were more likely to support stricter precautionary measures.
+However, the study also acknowledged that traditionalism can sometimes coexist with a distrust of science or a different perspective on economic and social priorities.

-Nevertheless, when these dynamics are taken into account, reflected in the research data and compared across the 27 countries, the effect of traditionalism on precautionary behaviours is found to be greater: Given identical attitudes towards science or economic priorities, a traditionalist person tended to clearly show more support for precautionary measures against threats such as COVID.
-What happens is that in some more noticeable cases, distrust of science or the attitude towards the economy “hid” this effect.
+So, despite some high-profile cases where traditionalist communities opposed public health recommendations, the recent international study found a link between traditionalism and support for precautionary measures against the pandemic, which may seem counter-intuitive.
+However, the study suggests that this effect of traditionalism on precautionary behaviors is greater when other factors such as distrust of science or economic priorities are taken into account.
+In other words, a traditionalist person is likely to show more support for precautionary measures against threats like COVID if they have the same attitudes towards science and the economy as non-traditionalist people.

 Basic, and applied, research